 The sustainable fishing nature of the Wooli community ensures that generations to come will be able to experience the same exciting fishing adventures.

-This map will give visitors to Wooli an insight into local knowledge on where the fish are caught
+This map will give visitors an insight to local knowledge to where fish are caught

 Fancy a fishing expedition in the great blue?
 The Wooli community as a sea-side people have been fishing for years, with the river and sea being more of a second home to home to them.
 Fishing expeditions can be organized with locals, for those who will love to venture past the Wooli Wooli river to sick the thrill of deep sea fishing.